-Grape variety: Nerello Mascalese
+Grape varieties: Nerello Mascalese

 Passopisciaro produces six different bottlings of nerello mascalese, the native grape to Mt.
 Etna, in order to showcase the profound differences in the terroir – lava flow, aspect, and altitude – of the various Contrade that we work with.
 The vines are all between 70-100 years old, and the nerello harvest typically occurs at the end of October/early November.
 The wines undergo fermentation in steel vats, followed by malolactic and 18 months aging in large neutral oak barrels; this minimal intervention approach to winemaking allows the differences in terroir to shine.
 They started bottling the contrada wines separately in 2008, with a label change in 2009.